Deposit: Ethereum

 3. Decentralized Applications (dApps)

-Decentralized applications run on the Ethereum blockchain rather than a central server. dApps can be categorized into various segments, including finance (DeFi), gaming, social media, and more.
-They benefit from Ethereum’s security and transparency, offering users increased control over their data.
+Decentralized applications run on the Ethereum blockchain rather than a central server.
+Categories of dApps include decentralized finance (DeFi), games, social networks, and many more. dApps gain the security and transparency offered by Ethereum and much more control over data for users.

 4. Ethereum Virtual Machine (EVM)